elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

     Progress: 2%

 It started to create the template.
-The extension is actually important, if I specify an &#8220;ovf&#8221; extension then it will create an OVF file along with VMDKs.
-Where the &#8216;.ova&#8217; extension encompasses both.
+The extension is actually important, if I specify an "ovf" extension then it will create an OVF file along with VMDKs.
+Where the '.ova' extension encompasses both.
 From the guide:

 > **Converting a VMX to an OVF**
 >